kranthiuppada/RISC_V_MYTH/README.md

     ![image](https://github.com/user-attachments/assets/10ff3f1e-280b-4c0d-ad70-dafc0aa67590)

     Focus on ‘rs2’ and ‘rs1’.
 They have 5 bits.
 Practically, to keep design simple, all registers in a RISC-V architecture is represented by 5-bit binary pattern.
 Now the calculation is easy.
 5-bits to represent registers, which means total number of registers is 2^5 = 32 registers
+ -  conclusion:
+    ld x8, 16(x23)
+    add x8, x24, x8
+    sd x8, 8(x23)
+ these instructions which operate on signed or unsigned integers are called base integer instructions RV64I. tructions.
+   1)add only operates on register they are called R- type instructions.
+   2)load only operates on two register,one immediate  they are called I- type instructions.
+   3)store only operates only on  source registers they are called S- type instructions.

 ## Labs for Day 2

 **1. simulating the 1 to n adder but using ABI**